-A weapon's strength is added as extra Strain to a Check whenever a character fights an opponent with that weapon.
-If a character makes a successful attack Check on an opponent, add the weapon strength to the Hits inflicted.
+A weapon's strength is added as extra Strain to a Check whenever a character fights an opponent with that weapon or it is the number of extra Hits the character inflicts when they make a successful attack.

-Each "+" increases the number of Hits a character receives during a Check by one (1), so a "++" weapon inflicts an extra two (2) Hits on a character, if the character gets a setback or disaster.
-If a character makes a successful attack, these Hits are still inflicted on the target, even if the weapon strength is reduced to zero (0).
+Each "+" increases the number of Hits a character receives during a Check by one (1), so a "++" weapon inflicts an extra two (2) Hits on a character, if the character gets a dismal or disastrous outcome.
+If a character makes a successful attack, these are bonus Hits that are inflicted on the target.

-Weapon Strength (ST) Fists.
-Still the most popular fallback.
-0 Combat Knife.
+Weapon Strength (ST)

+Combat Knife.
 The classic.
+1

-1 Long Sword.
+Long Sword.
 The mainstay weapon of the Silohain.
+2

-2 Spear.
+Spear.
 Also widely used by the Silohain.
+2+

-2+ Longbow.
+Longbow.
 Aside from magic, this is the main ranged weapon of the Silohain.
+2

-2 .38 Pistol.
+.38 Pistol.
 Most civilian pistols.
+2

-2 .45 ACP Pistol.
+.45 ACP Pistol.
 Heavier firepower, but sometimes harder to manage.
+Very popular 2+

-Very popular in civilian markets.
-2+ .223 Combat Rifle.
-The kind of rifles favored by many modern militaries due to the weight and acceptable stopping power.
-3 .308 Combat Rifle.
-These heavier rifles are favored by a shrinking number of militaries due to their weight.
-3+ .338 Arden Sniper/Hunting Rifle.
+in civilian markets.

+.223 Combat Rifle.
+The kind of rifles favored by many modern militaries due to the 3

+weight and acceptable stopping power.

+.308 Combat Rifle.
+These heavier rifles are favored by a shrinking number of 3+

+militaries due to their weight.

+.338 Arden Sniper/Hunting Rifle.
 Used in both civilian and military arenas.
 4++